rcbotCheeseh/rcbot2/README.md

 To allow bots to menuselect in order to buy upgrades for MVM

+To prevent bots to shoot at ghost players - like in plr_hightower_event Hell Zone

+Bots needs to understand how to play Kart games from sd_doomsday_event as they only wonder around those minigames

 CBotTF2::changeClass needs implemented to avoid bots punting when using ClassRestrictionsForBots.smx

 And to add TF2C support along with Synergy, Black Mesa Source, Counter-Strike: Source and SDK2013